Methods of free probability: 13c. Weingarten formula

 \begin{theorem} The truncated characters for the basic quantum groups

 are in the $N\to\infty$ limit the following laws,

 which are the main laws in classical and free probability. \end{theorem}

 \begin{proof} As before with other results, this is something that we know from chapter 4 for the lower face of the cube, and the proof for the upper face is similar.
-To be more precise, the point is that we have in the present quantum group setting a Weingarten integration formula, coming from Theorem 13.6 via linear algebra, and this gives:
+To be more precise, the point is that we have in the present quantum group setting we have:

 But this leads to the laws in the statement, via results that we already know. \end{proof}

 We refer to \cite{bsp} and related papers for full details on all the above.
 Also, we refer to \cite{bcu}, \cite{bcs}, \cite{rwe}, \cite{twe} for more general theory for the easy quantum groups.